 Zinc injection is widely known as an effective method to reduce piping dose rate.
-It is examined as a permanent countermeasure to reduce dose rate to meet the company need to continue hydrogen injection.
-Survey of zinc injection practices in worldwide and laboratory experiments are planned to verify its effectiveness to Unit 1 this year.
+It has been examined as a permanent countermeasure to reduce dose rate to meet the company need to continue hydrogen injection.
+Survey of zinc injection practices in worldwide and laboratory experiments were conducted and its effectiveness was confirmed to Shimane Nuclear Power Station last year.
+Its applicability to the plants is being examined further in detail.